Moving to the Algarve

 Expats have been moving to the Algarve for decades for the abundance of warm sunshine, the top-class seafood and the slower pace of life.
 Located on the southern coast of Portugal, rich valleys and picturesque beaches have made this region a popular choice for retirees.

 World-class private hospitals and international schools suitable for expats and their kids are scattered around the region, and state options exist too.
 It should be noted that the public institutions are comparable to the facilities offered by other European countries, and can be inconsistent in quality.
-Whether or not an expat qualifies for these facilities depends on their personal situation and where they are moving from, so thorough research is always required.
+Whether or not an expat qualifies for these facilities depends on their personal situation and where they're moving from, so thorough research is always required.

 The other downside to be aware of is that the Algarve, particularly the central area, gets extremely busy in July and August.
 Residents often comment that it feels like a completely different place at these peak times.
 Apart from these points, though, expats moving to the Algarve are in for a treat.